When Adults Write Childhood

 Much of the children’s literature that has endured did not seem to arise from this impulse.
 Writers such as A. A. Milne, E. B. White, and Roald Dahl appeared less concerned with correcting their own childhood reading experiences than with entering the imaginative world of the child.
 Their stories were playful, mischievous, occasionally unsettling, and often morally textured without being overtly instructive.
 Above all, they trusted the child reader as a distinct audience with its own humour, fears and appetite for the strange.

 Yet storytelling for children has never belonged solely to printed books.
 Across much of Africa, long before children encountered stories on a page, they encountered them through voice.
-Folktales (ditshomo in Sestho) told at dusk, poetry and communal storytelling were woven into everyday life.
+Folktales (ditshomo in Sesotho) told at dusk, poetry and communal storytelling were woven into everyday life.
 These narratives did not begin with the adult desire to repair the past.
 They began with the shared pleasure of narrative itself.

 African oratory reveals something important about the pedagogical architecture of storytelling.
 The storyteller does not lecture.
 Instead, meaning unfolds through rhythm, repetition, exaggeration and suspense.
 Children listen, anticipate, interrupt, laugh and participate.
 The lesson may be present, but it rarely arrives as instruction.
 The story carries it quietly.